In a religious freedom/liberty conflict among religious

 employers, employees, and students, who wins?

-2011-AUG-01: U.S. Conference of Catholic Bishops issued statement opposing HHS mandate:
+2011-AUG-01: U.S. Conference of Catholic Bishops issued a statement opposing the HHS mandate:

 Their statement was titled: "USCCB: HHS Mandate for contraceptive and abortifacient drugs violates conscience rights."
-1 From the title alone, it is obvious that the Catholic Bishops in the U.S. accept the widespread beliefs among religious conservatives that emergency contraceptive pills (ECPs) can cause abortions.
+1 The "abortifacient drugs" refer to emergency contraception pills (EC, ECP).
+The Catholic Bishops in the U.S. accept the widespread beliefs among religious conservatives that EC pills can cause abortions.
 This is not a belief generally shared by the medical community and religious liberals.
 2

 Their statement quoted Cardinal Daniel N. DiNardo, Archbishop of Galveston-Houston and chairman of the USCCB Committee on Pro-Life Activities.
 He said: